Visual AIDS utilizes art to fight AIDS by provoking dialogue, supporting HIV+ artists and preserving a legacy, because AIDS is not over.

 Statement of Values

-Visual AIDS is the only contemporary arts organization fully committed to HIV prevention and AIDS awareness through producing and presenting visual art projects, while assisting artists living with HIV/AIDS.
+Founded in 1988, Visual AIDS is the only contemporary arts organization fully committed to raising AIDS awareness and creating dialogue around HIV issues today, by producing and presenting visual art projects, exhibitions, public forums and publications - while assisting artists living with HIV/AIDS.
 We are committed to preserving and honoring the work of artists with HIV/AIDS and the artistic contributions of the AIDS movement.
 We embrace diversity and difference in our staff, leadership, artists and audiences.

 In the fight against AIDS, we believe: